-Apart from driving organic growth within our existing markets, we are also actively exploring opportunities to expand to other territories in the ASEAN region whether organically, or through acquisitions, joint ventures or partnerships.
-In August 2021, we signed a Memorandum of Understanding with FiinGroup JSC to form a joint venture in Vietnam to provide analytics and data solutions to financial institutions, credit granting agencies, payment services agencies and other data companies, and to explore establishing a private credit bureau supporting credit granting financial and non-financial institutions.
-Apart from foregoing, we are also in active communications with several potential acquisition targets and we will make the necessary announcement at the appropriate time.
+Apart from driving organic growth within our existing markets, we are also actively exploring opportunities to expand to other territories in the ASEAN region and beyond, whether organically, or through acquisitions, joint ventures or partnerships.
+We are in active communications with several potential acquisition targets and we will make the necessary announcement at the appropriate time.
+A REAL PROPERTY AND REAL PROPE